Cynth3tik/awesome/README.md

 *   [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net

 *   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.

+## Rust

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

+*   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
+We separated storage and compute to offer autoscaling, branching, and bottomless storage.

+*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
+Also available in the cloud https://cloud.qdrant.io/

+*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
+Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.

+*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow

+*   [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

+*   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## JavaScript